-Weekly individual coaching starts at $500.00/month for 4 x 60 minute sessions (paid weekly or monthly).
-This includes an hour long session (face to face, online, via Zoom or phone) and 2 x 15 minutes follow ups during the week (if needed).
+Weekly individual coaching starts at $600.00/month for 4 x 60 minute sessions (paid weekly or monthly).
+This includes an hour long session (face to face when possible, online, via Zoom or phone) and 2 x 15 minutes follow ups during the week (if needed).

 Most clients need between 3-6 months of coaching, so an investment of only $1800-$3600 for skills, techniques and resources that, in essence, allow you to coach yourself.
 Yes, there are some people that stay with their coaches long term, and most good coaches I know are always being coached because it really does keep you focused.
 But if you have a very specific goal, you can make inroads in a very short period of time.

 As Margie Warrell, author of Stop Playing Safe, says, “Women often consider the what-ifs and possible consequences of taking action, but are not as good at weighing up the risk of inaction.”
 And don’t be fooled.
 There are costs, potentially huge costs, involved in doing nothing.

 So ask yourself this: how much is it worth to you to live a life that you really, really love?
 Can you even put a price on it?

 4) How do I know if I need a coach?